 3. Find a Group of Female Hunters

 I grew up with primarily male hunting parties but eventually found a female group to go with.
-Being part of a female network means learning first-hand tips for utilizing their own strength and finding more-comfortable gear suited for women.
-Plus, most females from mentored hunts I have done really appreciate the camaraderie from going afield with another female hunter.
+Being part of a network of women who hunt means learning firsthand tips for utilizing or own strength and finding more comfortable gear suited for our bodies and needs.
+The inherent camaraderie in a group of women supporting each other means far less pressure as you learn, too.

-There's a multitude of benefits that come from hunting a wild animal.
-First-time hunters are often surprised by what they find in nature, such as a set of sheds hidden in tall grass, a turkey feather underneath an old roost or a withered piece of wood from a forgotten barn.
+First-time hunters are often surprised by what they find in nature, such as a set of shed antlers hidden in tall grass, a turkey feather underneath an old roost, or a withered piece of wood from a forgotten barn.
 For crafty women, these can become resources for new home décor.
-Also, successful hunters are typically empowered by being able to serve the meat they harvested for dinner.

 Enjoy the outdoors?